Gem-Void/Major-Project/README.md

 Sortify AI is an intelligent file organization system that automatically scans, classifies, and sorts documents into appropriate categories using Machine Learning and OCR.

+## 🎯 Objectives

+1. To develop a background monitoring service that detects new file events in real-time without user action.

+2. To implement Tesseract OCR and Natural Language Processing (NLP) locally to extract semantic meaning from diverse file formats.

+3. To develop an AI-driven classification engine that automatically Understand files meaningfully and moves them to a logical directory structure.

 ## ✨ Features

 - Automatic document classification using Machine Learning